 The Government has announced an independent review of building regulations and fire safety.
 The review has been ordered in the wake of the Grenfell Tower fire in West London which killed at least 80 people.

 This meeting will look at the issues of security and terrorism and discuss what actions charity facilities managers can take to mitigate risks.

-Good charity governance requires that charities identify risks their to their organisations and take steps to minimise those risks and safeguard their charity.
+Good charity governance requires that charities identify risks to their organisations and take steps to minimise those risks and safeguard their charity.

-A commonly accepted definition of business continuity management is
+A commonly accepted definition of business continuity management is:

 The regulatory requirements for workplace temperatures are set by the Workplace (Health, Safety and Welfare) Regulations 1992.
 The regulations state that the temperature of indoor workplaces should be "reasonable".

 There is no legal minimum working temperature.

 However the Approved Code of Practice defines a reasonable indoor temperature as being normally at least 16°C. If the work undertaken is heavy physical work, the temperature should be at least 13°C.